Documentary Film and Nonfiction Programming

 By working under this contract you may receive premium health care coverage; earn money towards a pension plan; obtain residual payments when your work is rebroadcast on television and distributed on DVD and other media; qualify for WGA membership and the benefits that most film and television writers have known for over 70 years.

-Please refer to this information about the Documentary Screenplay Contract, which is available until 11/30/13.
 Both Members and Non-Members should call the WGAW Independent Film Line at (323) 782-4731 regarding this Contract.

 Become a member of the Nonfiction Writers Caucus.
 In the spring of 2003, the WGAW Board of Directors approved the launch of the Nonfiction Writers Caucus and since that time, membership has steadily grown.
 The caucus was formed to enhance and protect the rights of documentary filmmakers, writers writing basic cable nonfiction programs and writers writing Network Reality programs.
 The caucus is open to WGA members and non-members who have worked in the nonfiction arena.